 ENFP is Extraverted (E), Intuitive (N), Feeling (F), and Perceiving (P) personality.
 People with this personality type are called the Champions because they always do their best to defend all of their rivals and win in everything they do.
 They are extremely charismatic and enthusiastic people who have contagious energy.
 People around them usually adore ENFPs because of their creative ideas and innovative solutions to problems.
 ENFPs have great decision-making skills.
 They usually act impulsively but still manage to make powerful decisions and fascinate people.

 ENFPs are very empathetic.
 They feel too sensitive when their loved ones are in trouble and try hard to make them feel better.
 And most times, they manage to make people happy which is why it’s believed that they have great people skills.
 ENFPs enjoy being in social situations and receiving attention from strangers.
-However, they also have some weaknesses, and the biggest of them is difficult to follow the rules.
+However, they also have some weaknesses, and the biggest of them is difficulty following rules.
 The reason is that ENFPs are in a constant search for freedom.

 INTJ vs ENFP – What Are The Differences Between Them?